JerrySJoseph/RealtimeChat_Server_Node.js/README.md

     }
 ```
 ## About
 This project is developed by Jerry S Joseph as a demostration of WebSockets via socket.io.
-This application is developed in Node.js and hosted in glitch.
+This application is developed in Node.js and hosted in heroku.

 ## Server Endpoint

 Visit this link to check if the hosted server is running...

 https://realtimechat-server1.herokuapp.com/

 License